livepeer/daydream-examples/with-drawing-canvas/README.md

-# DrawingCanvas
+# DrawingCanvas Example

-A standalone React drawing canvas component with WebRTC streaming capabilities.
-Perfect for building drawing applications, whiteboard features, or creative tools with real-time streaming support.
+A React drawing canvas example with WebRTC streaming capabilities.
+This example demonstrates a feature-rich drawing component with multiple tools, recording capabilities, and real-time streaming support.

 ## Features